HewlettPackard/shs-docs/docs/portal/developer-portal/operations/workflow_decisions.md

     ncn-m001# OLD_IMPORT_BRANCH_REF=refs/remotes/origin/cray/slingshot-host-software/${OLD_RELEASE}
     ```

-  - Else if there are no `integration-*` branches, but there is an integration branch with no `-<RELEASE>` suffix, determine what the release integration was based on by running the `git log` command.This finds the newest commit in the output (the commit closest to the top), which contains a message similar to "Import of 'slingshot-host-software' product version `<OLD-RELEASE>`".
+  - Else if there are no `integration-*` branches, but there is an integration branch with no `-<RELEASE>` suffix, determine what the release integration was based on by running the `git log` command.
+This finds the newest commit in the output (the commit closest to the top), which contains a message similar to "Import of 'slingshot-host-software' product version `<OLD-RELEASE>`".

     ```screen
     ncn-m001# git log --topo-order refs/remotes/origin/integration | less